 12. Build Good Habits That Last

 Why is ethical leadership so important?
 For one thing, making a conscious effort to be an ethical leader will surely carry over into other parts of your life, helping you to build great habits that last over time.

-By refusing to engage in immoral behavior and practicing ethical leadership, you can create a strong basis of good behavior that will influence the rest of the decisions you make throughout your life.
+By refusing to engage in immoral behavior and practicing moral and ethical leadership, you can create a strong basis of good behavior that will influence the rest of the decisions you make throughout your life.